NishantKhetwani/ReadJsonAPI-1/README.md

 Steps to follow:
 1) Run ReadJsonAPI Web API project.
 2) Open Colors.html in browser.
 Please note that html is using CDN for css and jquery.
 Without internet, html wont work.
+Please make sure internet is working
 3) POST some data using Web API and POSTMAN tool and refresh Colors.html page to check for newly inserted record.